 For significant credit institutions under the supervision of the ECB, the French regulations referred to below are to be read in conjunction with the governance requirements set out in EU Regulation No. 1024/2013.

-These French regulations are supplemented by the joint Guidelines on the Assessment of the Suitability of Members of Management Bodies and Key Function Holders published by the EBA and the European Securities and Markets Authority (ESMA), the EBA's revised Guidelines on Internal Governance, and the ECB Guide to Fit and Proper Assessments (as applied by the ACPR pursuant to its compliance notices).
+These French regulations are supplemented by the joint Guidelines on the Assessment of the Suitability of Members of Management Bodies and Key Function Holders published by the EBA and the European Securities and Markets Authority (ESMA), the EBA's Guidelines on Internal Governance (both guidelines having been updated in 2021), and the ECB Guide to Fit and Proper Assessments (as applied by the ACPR pursuant to its compliance notices).